 The single-most over advised, under-explained piece of financial advice given today is “make a budget.”
 So today, we’re going against that advice and we’re going to show you why you shouldn’t make a budget.
+We call it, the anti-budget.

 What is an Anti-Budget?